 Top element is too low; any pizza over a thin crust (or piled too high with toppings) will burn.
-Breaking-in chemical smell at first.
+Initial chemical smell until broken in.

 Fun for family get-togethers and parties.
 Takes five minutes to heat up, 10 minutes to cook.
 Fits up to six small pizzas at a time.
 Easy to set up and clean.